SusannaMaria/UCPPND_Lesson02/README.md

 # UCPPND_Lesson02
 Code examples from Udacity C++ Nanodegree Lesson02.
 Just try to provide a structure to code, build and execute the examples using CMake.

 I assume the Udacity C++ ND is taking C++17 under consideration.
-On my machine, a tiny little Lenovo X240, I'm running XUbuntu20.04 g++ version 9.3.0 and cmake 3.16 is used.
+On my machine, a tiny little Lenovo X240, I'm running Xubuntu20.04, so g++ version 9.3.0 and cmake 3.16 is used.

-Using Visual Studio Code with:
+Using Visual Studio Code with plugins:

 ![](static/code-plugins_cpp.png)